 Payment Plan

-Payment plan option is now available for you!
-Payment plan will allow you to pay your camp tuition amounts on a bi-weekly basis instead of in full upon enrollment.
-Your payment invoices are due on March 15 (50% deposit required after this date), March 31 (75% deposit required after this date), and April 14*.
+The payment plan will allow you to pay your camp tuition amounts on a bi-weekly basis instead of in full upon enrollment.
+Your payment invoices are due on March 15 (50% deposit required after this date), March 29 (75% deposit required after this date), and April 12*.

-25% deposit of camp tuition plus applicable processing fee(s) are due upon enrollment.
-Also refer to Terms and Conditions section above.
+If on this plan, a 25% deposit of camp tuition plus applicable processing fee(s) are due upon enrollment.
+Also refer to the Terms and Conditions section above.

-*Please note: payment plan is not available after April 14th as we run our final invoices on April 14th.
-Tuition plus applicable processing fee(s) are due in full after April14, 2023.
+*Payment plan for summer camps is not available after April 12th as we run our final invoices on April 11th.
+Tuition plus applicable processing fee(s) are due in full after April 12, 2024.

 Bursary Program

-Please read this section carefully in its entirety as it contains important and relevant information regarding the MRU Camp bursary program
+Please read this section carefully in its entirety as it contains important and relevant information regarding the MRU Camp bursary program.
+Applications for the bursary program will begin in March 4, 2024 for the summer camp season.

 Thanks to the generous support of sponsors and donors we are able to offer a limited number of camp bursaries to children and youth to attend our summer camps.
 Bursary allocation solely depends on funds received for the designated fiscal year.